Siddharth-god/RTL-synthesis-VSD-workshop/README.md

 ```

 What is Library ? (.lib)
---> A library is a collection of pre-designed and characterized logic cells (like AND, OR,       flip-flops) with information about their timing, power, and area, which the synthesizer uses to map RTL code into an optimized gate-level circuit.
+--> A library is a collection of pre-designed and characterized logic cells (like AND, OR,flip-flops) with information about their timing, power, and area, which the synthesizer uses to map RTL code into an optimized gate-level circuit.
 ```
 ```
 Why do we need slow cells?